eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ========================

 Now that we are done inspecting the image topic on domain :code:`1`, we no longer need that monitor.
-*Fast DDS Monitor Pro* lets you stop monitoring a specific domain without closing its panes or affecting the other monitors.
+*DDS Monitor Pro* lets you stop monitoring a specific domain without closing its panes or affecting the other monitors.

 Go to **File → Stop Monitor** and select domain :code:`1` from the submenu.